hannahaimeekingsland/comparable-translations-from-social-media/README.md

 There is a cron job set up to run this script:

 ```
-45 23 * * * /disk/data/share/MTproject/py3/bin/python /disk/data/share/MTproject/xml_generation_server.py
+15 23 * * * /disk/data/share/MTproject/py3/bin/python /disk/data/share/MTproject/xml_generation_server.py

 ```

 ## append_tweets_server.py

 This script uses the Twitter Streaming API to continuously collect tweets for each video, until it has reached the maximum amount of tokens for one API key.
 It tags every tweet with the language of the tweet using the fastText model.
-There is a cron job set up to run every 3 hours, after the initial xml file generation.
+There is a cron job set up to run every hour, after the initial xml file generation.

 ```
-0 02-23/3 * * * /disk/data/share/MTproject/py3/bin/python /disk/data/share/MTproject/append_tweets_server.py
+0 0-23 * * * /disk/data/share/MTproject/py3/bin/python /disk/data/share/MTproject/append_tweets_server.py

 ```